 Should you watch Seinfeld in the original aspect ratio (4:3) or the newer widescreen (16:9) format?
 That is a hard question.

-On one hand, the 4:3 aspect ratio is the way the show as originally intended to be shown, on a square CRT "tube" TV.
+On one hand, the 4:3 aspect ratio is the way the show was originally intended to be shown, on a square CRT "tube" TV.

-On the other, 4:3 looks kind of dated on a modern TV and the resolution and quality is not great for modern standards, as the highest quality source we have are the DVD's, which tops out at around 480p resolution.
+On the other, 4:3 looks kind of dated on a modern widescreen TV and the resolution and quality is not great for modern standards, as the highest quality source we have are the DVD's, which tops out at around 480p resolution.

 So why even consider the 4:3 versions?

-Well, to get a 16:9 frame from the original 4:3 alot of video had to be cropped:
+Well, to get a widescreen 16:9 frame from the original 4:3 frame a lot had to be cropped:

 Or even better, both frames overlaid (courtesy of someone on Reddit, I lost the link, sorry):

-Do you see how much is lost from the bottom on the Widescreen version?
-The top too, but the bottom is most noticable.
-Elaine's hand is gone in the widescreen version for example.
+As you can see, a whole lot is lost from the top and bottom.
+Elaine's hand is gone in the widescreen frame for example.

 I think we can objectively say that the original aspect ratio is the way to go if you're looking for authenticity and seeing the most content.

-But on the other hand, the quality is much lower and it looks weird on a modern widescreen TV.
+But the quality is much lower and it looks dated on a widescreen display.